zerobase-io/About-Us-Onboarding/README.md

 Read our [Zerobase Product Roadmap](https://github.com/zerobase-io/smart-tracing/wiki/Product-Roadmap) for up to date information of our current and focus - find out our biggest priority today, and what's coming next.
 If you want to understand why we are building what we are building today, start here.

-Join our All Hands Meeting on Zoom every Tuesday, Wednesday and Saturday at 3:00 PM EST. Find the link every day on [#zerobase-general](https://necsi-edu.slack.com/archives/CV57RBU8H).
+Join our All Hands Meeting on Zoom every Tuesday, Thursday, and Saturday at 3:00 PM ET.
+Find the link every day on [#zerobase-general](https://necsi-edu.slack.com/archives/CV57RBU8H).
 Check team guides below for team specific zoom sessions.

 ### Join a Team and contribute!